Police Brutality

 • Improper or otherwise illegal activity while on official duty

-When a police officer roughly handled an already handcuffed individual, harasses someone or otherwise acts inappropriately during an encounter with the public, he or she may be violating your civil rights, even if no physical injuries occurred.
+When a police officer roughly handled an already handcuffed individual, harasses someone or otherwise acts inappropriately during an encounter with the public, he or she may be violating their civil rights, even if no physical injuries occurred.
+Your options to sue the police are limited in this instance, but your options to hold the police accountable are not.
+Visit this helpful guide by the American Civil Rights Union for scenarios and options for those who suffer civil rights violations.

 Popham’s Civil Rights Attorney—Tom Porto

-At the Popham Law Firm in Kansas City, Tom Porto represents people who have suffered injuries as the result of police brutality and in-custody abuse.
+At the Popham Law Firm in Kansas City, Tom Porto represents people who have suffered life-altering injuries as the result of police brutality and in-custody abuse.
 Porto has a record of success in these areas.
-If you or a loved one has suffered serious injuries during the course of an arrest or incarceration, we will fight to help you obtain the compensation, justice and dignity you deserve.
+If you or a loved one has suffered long-term injuries or loss of life during the course of an arrest or incarceration, we will fight to help you obtain the compensation, justice and dignity you deserve.
 Please contact Tom today at (816) 221-2288.

 You matter.